JavaChat/OakBot/README.md

 -------- | -----------
 login.email | The email address of the StackOverflow user that the bot will login as.
 It must be a StackExchange login.
-It cannot be a login from another provider, like Google or Facebook. login.password | The password of the StackOverflow user (yes, it's in plain text, so sue me). bot.name | The username assoicated with the StackOverflow user. trigger | The character that prefixes all commands.
+It cannot be a login from another provider, like Google or Facebook. login.password | The password of the StackOverflow user (yes, it's in plain text, so sue me). bot.userName | The username associated with the StackOverflow user. bot.userId | The user ID of the bot's StackOverflow account.
+You can get this from the URL of your profile page. trigger | The character that prefixes all commands.
 For example, if the trigger was "/", then posting "/about" in the chat room will cause the bot to display information about itself. homeRooms | A comma-separated list of room IDs that OakBot will join and which OakBot cannot be unsummoned from.
 A chat room's room ID can be found in its URL. heartbeat | How often OakBot will poll each chat room to look for new messages (in milliseconds).
 Unfortunately, OakBot does not use websockets, like your browser does.